Alphabet’s Sidewalk Labs will build new smart city development in Toronto | Fast Company

 Sidewalk’s existing projects provide some hints of what the Toronto project might include.
 It’s contributed funding to LinkNYC—what will be the world’s largest free public Wi-Fi program when it’s fully rolled out in New York.
 Earlier this year, Sidewalk Labs also announced it was teaming up with Transportation for America to help 16 cities prepare to deal with the onslaught of ride-sharing apps and the eventuality of self-driving cars.

-The project could also include dedicated lanes for self-driving cars, as well as new health care delivery technologies.
+The project could also include dedicated lanes for self-driving cars, as well as new healthcare delivery technologies.

 This announcement is about fostering innovation and leading the way forward –@JustinTrudeau Watch Live: https://t.co/8tBJHcbdjr pic.twitter.com/HfIBd0vNRT